mu-majid/Advanced-CSS-SaSS/Trillo-project/NOTES.md

 * `z-index` only works if the position is set on the element.

 * Centring text in an an inline element like `a` could be done by using `line-height` property and setting it to the exact inline element height would center the content.

+* the idea behind line height is that it adds same amount of pixels above and below the text-line.

+* prefer to use percentages with line height (percentage is calculated from the font size)